Guitar Fretboard Wood Types: Ebony Vs Rosewood Vs Maple

 3. Ebony Fretboards

-The last of the top three tonewoods for guitar fretboards is ebony wood.
-Still the least popular of the top-three fretboard types, ebony boards are quickly gaining ground on their rosewood and maple counterparts.
 This is due, in part, to the limitations the CITES treaty placed on Brazilian rosewood, but primarily because more guitarists are discovering its quality as a tonewood.

-Ebony Zebrawood Fretboard
+Macassar Ebony Vs Ebony Fretboard

 Ebony Wood Texture